pingcap/docs/dev/how-to/deploy/orchestrated/tidb-in-kubernetes/alibaba-cloud.md

 > **Note:**
 >
-> You have to manually delete the cloud disk used by monitoring node in the Alibaba Cloud console after destroying if you don not need it anymore.
+> You have to manually delete the cloud disk used by monitoring node in the Alibaba Cloud console after destroying if you do not need it anymore.

 ## Limitation